Dr. TOM BOLTON

 Design review leader.
 Extensive experience setting up and running professional design review panels for London boroughs, mayoral development corporations and national organisations, and a pioneering role in establishing community review panels.

 Urban researcher.
 More than 15 years experience working in academic and policy contexts, specialising in urban economies, architecture, housing, urban design, city development, planning, and regeneration.

 Experienced writer, editor, researcher and communicator.
 Track record of working with public bodies, third sector, national, regional and local government and professional bodies.

 University teacher.
 Associate Fellow of the Higher Education Academy.
 Three years experience of teaching undergraduates in spatial and urban theory on UCL’s cross-departmental Understanding Cities module; teaching English language skills to post-graduate students at The Writing Lab, UCL, 2016-17, and as Writer-in-Residence at the Bartlett School of Graduate Studies, 2013-14.

 Sept 2020 to date Associate, Frame Projects

-Leading on and managing the set up of community review panels: setting up and managing panels for OPDC and the Old Kent Road and the Isle of Dogs & South Poplar (LB Tower Hamlets), and LB Redbridge.
+Leading on and managing the set up of community review panels, including for OPDC, the Old Kent Road and the Isle of Dogs & South Poplar (LB Tower Hamlets), and LB Redbridge.
 Leading and managing professional design review panels: setting up and managing panels for the London Borough of Camden for regeneration at Euston, and for Watford Borough Council.